jyoti-dave/Data-Science-Portfolio/README.md

 3. Reading tabular data from a web page and creating dataframes Preparing the data from Wikipedia
 Libraries used: BeautifulSoup for web scraping and parsing HTML or XML content, pandas Insert data into a SQL Lite database
-Handling outliers and missing data The Data Wrangling Workshop: Activity 6.01, page 309
+  Handling outliers and missing data
-# 1. The Data Wrangling Workshop: Activity 7.01, page 388: Extracting the top 100 E-books from Gutenberg
-# Building your own movie database by reading an API
+  Extracting the top 100 E-books from Gutenberg Building your own movie database by reading an API

 ### Data Mining/Machine Learning: